andrewzeng/SALSyntax/README.md

 # SAL.tmlanguage

 A language definition for Nyquist SAL along with indentation defaults.
-Tested in both Sublime Text 2 and 3.
+Requires Sublime Text 3.
 Includes a build system (`Ctrl + B` to build, run again to cancel) which runs a given file in the nyquist terminal (only supported in Sublime 3)

 # Screenshots